nodelike/portfolio/blogs/posts/gates-of-afterlife.md

 > *LIFE is the constant battle against DEATH for SURVIVAL.*

 Let's say besides having such a small chance of survival, our civilaztion somehow manages to reach the end of times.
 We have passed all the [Great Filters](http://mason.gmu.edu/~rhanson/greatfilter.html) even at galactic scale.
 We have survived the [Andromeda–Milky Way collision](https://en.wikipedia.org/wiki/Andromeda%E2%80%93Milky_Way_collision).
-We survived The Great Wars of Heavens, as it was called, when we eventually collided with Laniakea Supercluster at the [Great Attractor](https://en.wikipedia.org/wiki/Great_Attractor) We had harnessed all the energy of all the stars in our local pocket in the Universe.
-Our minds had been digitized had been fused into one single mind colony to preserve our indentity and information over time.
+We survived The Great War of Heavens, as it was called, when we eventually collided with Laniakea Supercluster at the [Great Attractor](https://en.wikipedia.org/wiki/Great_Attractor) We had harnessed all the energy of all the stars in our local pocket in the Universe.
+Our minds had been digitized had been fused into one single mind colony to preserve our identity and information over time.

-To survive longer far, we increased our pereceived [render rate](https://youtu.be/KOwm7GUjcg8?t=3869) of the Universe in our simulated world.
+To survive longer far, we increased our perceived [render rate](https://youtu.be/KOwm7GUjcg8?t=3869) of the Universe in our simulated world.
 Computers now, leveraged [reversible computing](https://en.wikipedia.org/wiki/Reversible_computing#Reversibility) paradigm by reducing the entropic losses of energies and being able to run just by the energy released from hawking radiation of supermassive black-holes.

 Knocking at the gates of afterlife, until the lights eventually went out.